14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 How does pachinko gambling work?

 As I mentioned, gambling is prohibited, but since you’re playing for metal balls, Pachinko is just fine.
 Once you’ve won (or lost) enough games, you gather your balls, and then the magic loophole happens: To get your cash winnings, you have to leave the pachinko house, balls in hand, and go to a separate building where they give you money for said balls.
-Hence, it isn’t actual gambling… you’re just selling your metal balls.
-Of course, everyone knows about it, but I guess the lawmakers are pachinko players, too.

 Tokyo hotel tip: Given that I loved Akihabara so much, you may be surprised that this was where our hotel was located.
 Yep, we slept in the midst of all the neon + pachinko + maid madness!
 But the hotel was great, I have to admit.

 The Nohga Akihabara is not cheap, but it's got the best eats around.
 You're trading space for vibe here with cozy 21m2 rooms.
 Its secret weapon?
-Killer blackout curtains keeping out the glare of the sun, moon, and neon billboards.
+Killer blackout curtains keep out the glare of the sun, moon, and neon billboards.
 Downside?
 No heated toilet seat—felt like a step back into the Ice Age!
 Our butts were used to a little more special treatment by this part of our Japan itinerary.

 7. Imperial Palace